StellarSand/privacy-settings/Privacy Settings/Telegram.md

 #### Calls
 - Who can call me?: My Contacts
-- Use Peer-to-Peer with: Nobody (This will disable peer-to-peer and relay all calls through Telegram servers to avoid revealing IP address, but may decrease audio & video quality.)
+- Use Peer-to-Peer with: Nobody (Call quality will be reduced, but it'll prevent your location from being exposed through your IP address to the other person on the call.)

 #### Groups & Channels
 - Who can add me to group chats?: My Contacts